 - Capstone: Project Paper Seminar (three credit hours)

 Pre-career students must also satisfactorily complete PADM 7120: Professional Field Experience, an additional three-credit-hour internship (300 contact hours) in an agency or organization approved by the director of the graduate internship program.

 The entire curriculum assumes that M.P.A. students have basic computer literacy skills and a working knowledge of the American political processes at local, state and national levels.
 Prospective students without these skills are encouraged to acquire them before they begin their M.P.A. coursework.

 You are expected to meet with an advisor on a regular basis.

-The School of Public Affairs and Administration offers various financial aid programs, scholarships, and assistantships to both students who are just entering and to those already in a graduate program.
+Various financial aid programs, scholarships, and assistantships are available to students who are just entering or already in a graduate program.

-M.P.A. courses are offered at the main campus in Kalamazoo, and WMU's Battle Creek and Lansing regional locations.
+M.P.A. courses are offered at the main campus in Kalamazoo and WMU's Lansing regional location.